Monday, August 9, 2010

 "I know about Rayne.
 I know what she did to you, what you both did.
 You and Rayne, you and my daughter."
 One long hard push and there it was.
 "You slept with my daughter."

 He jerked back as if stung, got to his feet, the chair toppled over into the grit and the water coming up into the sand.
 Beth leaped after him, banging her hip on the other chair, and put one hand on his back.
 "Ryan?
 I'm sorry."

 He kept his back turned to her, gazing at the water, at the bridge, something anything except her.
 She felt him draw a long breath, felt it through her hand.
 Still not looking at her, his voice thick and unsteady, Ryan said, "Don't apologize, you don't have a damned thing to apologize for.
-Beth, I didn't know it was Rayne...I was stinking blind drunk, I thought it was you.
+Elise, I didn't know it was Rayne...I was stinking blind drunk, I thought it was you.
 I don't know what to say to you, I don't know what harm I did to Rainie, I should have said something to you when I found out, but I swear I didn't know it was her."

 "I know.
 Ryan, I know.
 I don't think it caused her any harm other than regret.
 She's very headstrong, and I know it sounds strange, but she's looking for someone.
 You're not him.
 It's bad, it was a bad thing, you should not have...you should have made sure, but no one is irreparably harmed."